-The Eagles are planning to move on from Darius Slay.
+The Eagles are moving on from Darius Slay.

 Slay, 32, spent the last three seasons in Philadelphia and was a Pro Bowler in 2021 and 2022.
 He said his goodbye to Philly on Wednesday morning: